How Do I Teach Workplace Communication Skills to My High School Students?

-However, it also includes phone calls, video conferencing, voicemail, and voice messaging.
+While that primarily means face-to-face discussions, it could also include phone calls, video conferences, voicemails, and voice messaging.

 The most important advantage of verbal communication is that speakers can use tone of voice to help convey the context of what they’re saying.

-That context could be anything from sincerity to sarcasm — but that’s a major benefit that verbal communication has over non-verbal.
+That context could be anything from sincerity to sarcasm — but either way, it's a major benefit that verbal communication has over non-verbal.